zeffo/manzar/README.md

 # manzar

-manzar is a cat that follows your cursor. <br>
+cat that wants to catch your mouse. <br>
-*manzar is the marathi word for cat*

 You can view a live demo on [my website](https://zeffo.me).